erlage/rad/packages/rad/README.md

   );
 }
 ```

-If you're familiar with Flutter it don't even need an explanation.
-Internally, Rad has some differences that might not be apparent from the examples above so let's discuss them first.
+Internally, Rad has some differences that might not be apparent from the examples so let's discuss them first.

 ## Differences